-2020-003 Water and Sewer Fees Collection
+2021-003 Water and Sewer Fees Collection

-While conducting my audit procedures to gain an understanding of internal controls over financial reporting, I noted a lack of controls that ensure timely collections and monitoring of water and sewer fees for customer and city employee delinquent accounts.
+While conducting our audit procedures to gain an understanding of internal controls over financial reporting, we noted a lack of controls that ensure timely collections and monitoring of water and sewer fees for customer and city employee delinquent accounts.
 Therefore, creating cash flow problems.